 It is recommended to work with an academic advisor for advice on liberal arts courses.
-Nursing majors can complete courses toward the bachelor’s degree at the Minneapolis and at the Rochester campuses.
+Nursing majors can complete courses toward the bachelor’s degree at the Minneapolis campus and at the Rochester learning site.

 Transfer of Upper Division Nursing Courses

 - NUR 500 – Transcultural Health Care (3 semester credits)

 - NUR 500P – Practicum: Transcultural Health Care (1 semester credit)

 - NUR 532 – Transcultural Healing and Self Care (3 semester credits)

 - NUR 532P – Practicum: Transcultural Healing Practices and Self Care (1 semester credit)

 - NUR 541 – The Politics of Health Care (3 semester credits)

 - NUR 541P – Practicum: Politics of Health Care (1 semester credit)

 (see current class schedule for practicum offerings)

 Note: Students who decelerate for more than five years may be asked to audit courses already taken.
 There is a fee to audit courses.